 Day Five: Approximately 6-hour Trek to Tengboche 3,860m / 12,644 ft 9.6 km.
 The High Altitude Rise 420m

-Day 5: Today we hike 420 meters more hihg altitude trek from Namche.
+Day 5: Today, we hike a 420-meter-high trek from Namche.
 Starting from Namche, the trek begins with a short, steep climb that leads to a gradual and scenic trail.
 This winding path offers breathtaking views of Everest alongside the majestic Amadablam while you walk in the cool shade of the woodland.
 As the trek progresses, you will descend to a bridge over the Imjatse River, reaching a small area called Phunge-Tenga, which is nestled in the forest.
 This is a possible lunch stop before continuing your journey, which involves climbing into a shaded forest featuring quaint woodlands of rhododendrons, pines, and fir trees.
 Eventually, you'll arrive at a small plateau in Tengboche, where you'll be greeted by an amazing panorama of mountains, including views of Everest.

 In Tengboche, take the time to visit its colorful and impressive monastery.
 You may witness the priest-lama and monks engaged in prayer amidst the grand surroundings of towering trees and mountains.
 Tengboche is not only a scenic beauty spot but also hosts a festival once a year in mid-October or November called Mani-Rimdu.
 During this event, you can observe monks adorned in various deities’ masks as they perform rituals to ward off evil spirits overnight at the lodge.
-Included in the standard service are breakfast, lunch, dinner, and lodging in the Trip Package of the EBC Trek.
+Included in the standard service are breakfast, lunch, dinner, and lodging as part of the EBC Trek Trip Package.

 Day Six: Approximately 6 Hours Trek from Tengbuche to Dingboche (4,410 m/14,469ft) 10.8 Km High Altitude Gain Rises 550 Meters